Peru's Southern Copper workers mark 10 days on strike

 "We are completing 10 days of a general indefinite strike... the company is sending letters of dismissals to the workers and other measures of intimidation when the administrative processes in the strike have not even been completed," Campos told reporters after visiting Peru's Congress.

-A Southern Copper representative said the strike had not "significantly" affected production as the company was operating at 92 percent capacity on average in Peru and had sub-contracted workers.
-The refinery was operating at 100 percent capacity, the company said.
+A Southern Copper representative said the strike had not "significantly" affected production as the company was operating at 96 percent capacity on average in Peru and had sub-contracted workers.

-Campos said workers and the company would attend talks with Peru's labor ministry on Thursday.

 Southern Copper operates the Toquepala and Cuajone mines and the Ilo refinery in Peru.
 Toquepala and Cuajone, both in southern Peru, together produced some 310,000 tonnes of copper last year, according to government data.